beefeater-mojito/mod_gauntlet_event/README.md

 * Implemented as a special event to guaranteed events firing at the morning when a certain number of days passed since last gauntlet. \*
 * The enemies composition based on days passed and combat difficulty.
 ** Higher day counts draw tougher enemies from pools divided by early, mid and late game threshold.
 ** Enemies pools are hand-crafted and weighted accordingly to provide some degree of variety, while limiting too many annoying or squishy enemies.
 * Looting after events is toggleable from economy difficulty (and from a mod option menu).
+However, players are guaranteed to receive some supplies after the fight.
 * Customizable thresholds, flags and date variable (WIP).

 \* While the special events (examples are new ambitions, desertion) are checked frequently, there are a few edge cases where events might be prevented from firing, such as wandering near a hostile party.